Location of Kosala

-Kosala was an ancient kingdom, situated to the northwest of Magadha and next to Kashi.
+Kosala is situated to the northwest of Magadha or Maurya Empire and next to Kashi.
 Kosala was second in the list of sixteen Mahajanapadas.
 During Buddha's time, it was a powerful kingdom, ruled by Pasendi, and later his son Vidudabha.
 By that time, Kasi was under the rule of Kosala.
 When Bimbisara, the king of Magadha was married to Kosaladevi, daughter of Mahakosala and sister of Pasendi, the village of Kasi was given as the part of dowry.

 Kosala in Jataka Stories

 There are various Jatakas describe the struggle between Kasi and Kosala, which continued for longer period.
 Sometimes the Kasi king attacked Kosala, captured the king and ruled over the country.
 Other time, Kosala king would win over Kasi and annexed its territory.